united medicare advisors logo dark

 2026 Standardized Medicare Supplement Plan Comparison Chart

-The chart shows the benefits included in each of the standard Medicare supplement plans.
-Some plans may not be available.
-Only applicants first eligible for Medicare before 2020 may purchase Plans C, F, and high deductible F. (✓= 100% of benefit is paid)
+The chart below shows the benefits included in each of the standardized Medicare Supplement plans.
+Some plans may not be available in your area.
+Only applicants first eligible for Medicare before 2020 may purchase Plans C, F, and high deductible F. (✓ = 100% of benefit is paid)

-BENEFITS PLANS AVAILABLE TO ALL APPLICANTS MEDICARE FIRST
+BENEFITS PLANS AVAILABLE TO ALL APPLICANTS ELIGIBLE BEFORE

 2020 ONLY